marcelMerchat/crudBasic2/README2021.txt

 or deleting resumes.
 Filters protect the browser from cross-site injection (XXS) whenever user data is presented.

+Add and Edit Profile:

+The add page is similar to the original class assignment.
+Perhaps it is more suitable to get the resume started as only basic information such as name email address are required.
+This helps to avoid loosing a large amount of entered information if something is rejected when the profile is saved.

+The original edit page is divided into editProfile, editSkills, editCertificates, editProjects, editInterestsActivities, and contacts.
+The original edit page provides buttons to the user to select one of these.

 Profile:

 Compared to the original project where the View page was a report on a person's profile, the View page has been changed to look more like a resume.
+The user can select a student styles named 'resume.php' or an experienced resume style named 'profile.php' or an independent style named 'portfolio.php.'
 Saving a profile on the "Add" page requires at a minimum, an acceptable first and last name as well as an email.
 The other possible entries are options and can always be updated on the "Edit" page.